Ōyama Sutematsu: Departure with the Iwakura Mission

 In December 1871, when she was eleven years old, Yamakawa was sent to the United States for study, as part of the Iwakura Mission.
 Yamakawa was one of five girls sent to spend ten years studying Western ways for the benefit of Japan, after which she was to return and pass on her knowledge to other Japanese women and to her children, in accordance with the Meiji philosophy of "Good Wife, Wise Mother".
 The other girls were Yoshimasu Ryo (age 14), Ueda Tei (14), Nagai Shige (10) and Tsuda Ume (6).
 All five girls were from samurai families on the losing side of the Boshin War.
-The initiative was a "pet project" of Kiyotaka Kuroda, who initially received no applicants in response to his recruitment efforts, despite the generous funding offered: all the girls' living expenses would be paid for the decade, plus a generous stipend.
+The initiative was a "pet project" of Kiyotaka Kuroda, who initially received no applicants in response to his recruitment efforts, despite the funding offered: all the girls' living expenses would be paid for the decade, plus a generous stipend.
 In response to Kuroda's second call for girls to be educated in America, Yamakawa's eldest brother Hiroshi, acting as head of the household, nominated her.
 Hiroshi was familiar with Kuroda, since his and Yamakawa's brother Kenjiro had recently left for his own education in America in January 1871, with Kuroda's assistance.
 Hiroshi may have nominated his sister due to her independent spirit and academic strengths, or out of simple financial need.
 The five girls chosen were the only applicants.